dspeyer/dspeyer.github.io/magic.md

 1. Reach: A spell normally requiring touch now affects a target within 10m (cost: 1)
 2. Enlarge: Increase a one-dimensional aspect of a spell by a factor of 10^X (cost: 3X)
 2. Widen: Increase a three-dimensional aspect of a spell by a linear factor of 2^X (cost: 5X)
+2. Outsized Target: Effect a target that would normally be X times too large or small (cost: X)
 3. Strong Affinity: Treat an object and a former piece of that object as being the same  (cost: 10)
 4. Moderate Affinity: Target an object based on an image of it being in range (cost: 12)
 5. Weak Affinity: Target an object based on a crude image or thing-that-touched-it being in range (cost: 16)